xchainjs/xchainjs-lib/packages/xchain-thornode/README.md

 ## Modules

-Thornode module has been created using openapi-generator-cli auto-generation reading from "https://thornode.ninerealms.com/thorchain/doc/openapi.yaml" This library exposes the thornode api's below but also defined in the swagger doc "https://thornode.ninerealms.com/thorchain/doc"
+Thornode module has been created using openapi-generator-cli auto-generation reading from "https://thornode.ninerealms.com/thorchain/doc/openapi.yaml" This library exposes all the Api's outlined in the swagger doc "https://thornode.ninerealms.com/thorchain/doc"
-Pools
-Transactions
-Network
-Queue
-Mimir

 ## Installation